-In 2015, President Drake affirmed Ohio State as a signatory institution of the American College and University Presidents Climate Commitment, underscoring Ohio State's commitment to achieving greenhouse gas neutrality.
+In 2015, Ohio State was affirmed as a signatory institution of the American College and University Presidents Climate Commitment, underscoring Ohio State's commitment to achieving greenhouse gas neutrality.
 Recognizing that the university must chart a more sustainable course without diminishing research progress, educational opportunities or personal safety, the President and Provost's Council on Sustainability involves campus leaders in collaborative sustainability integration.
 The PPCS actively oversees the development of plans to achieve sustainability goals including climate neutrality by 2050 and augment sustainability initiatives across the university.
 Critically important is the creation of a campus culture that embraces sustainability, communicates its benefits and rewards innovation.
 We are confident that the Ohio State community — our most powerful and renewable resource — can meet this grand challenge of the 21st century in ways that benefit both our campus and the world.

 The PPCS provides input and strategic counsel on a wide variety of campus sustainability programs and projects, ranging from the creation of Ohio State Sustainability Goals in 2015 to the establishment in 2017 of a private-public partnership to manage university energy systems, including the implementation of energy conservation measures in campus buildings.
 All proposals for funding from the Ohio State Sustainability Fund (OSSF) are submitted to the PPCS for input prior to final decisions.
 Past projects include construction of a Compressed Natural Gas (CNG) fueling station to serve the Campus Area Bus Service (CABS) fleet of CNG vehicles; replacement of ineffective recycling panel signage with new more informative and uniform signage; and installation of a grind-2-energy system for food scraps.
 A project to assess the feasibility of using groundwater as a feed source for Mirror Lake has led to the installation of infrastructure to permanently eliminate the use of drinking water to fill the lake.
 PPCS members look forward to discovering new opportunities for Ohio State’s advancement in sustainability.